Apple's Hardware VP Joins OpenAI: What It Means for AI Wearables

 To automate image optimization with jpegoptim in your CI/CD pipeline, you'll need to follow these steps:

 1. Install jpegoptim: First, ensure that jpegoptim is installed on the build environment or container where your CI/CD pipeline runs.
-Most package managers, such as apt
+Most package managers, such as apt (for Ubuntu/Debian) or brew (for macOS), have jpegoptim available for easy installation.

 2. Define the Optimization Task: Create a script or task in your CI/CD pipeline that will find and optimize JPEG images in your project.
-This task should use the jpegoptim
+This task should use the jpegoptim command-line tool to process the images.
+You can specify various options, such as the desired level of optimization or the maximum allowed quality loss, to suit your needs.

 3. Integrate the Task into Your Pipeline: Depending on your CI/CD tool (e.g., GitHub Actions, CircleCI, Jenkins), you'll need to incorporate the image optimization task into the appropriate stage of your pipeline.
 This could be during the build, test, or deployment phase, depending on your specific requirements.